Minter blockchain

 andSet candidate online

-- Public Key - Paste public key from step 2 (Mp...).
+- Public Key - paste the public key from step 2 (Mp...);

-- Coin - Enter coin of your stake (i.e. MNT).
+- Coin - enter the coin of your stake (i.e., MNT);

-DDOS protection.
+DDoS protection.
 Sentry node architecture

-Denial-of-service attacks occur when an attacker sends a flood of internet traffic to an IP address to prevent the server at the IP address from connecting to the internet.
+Denial-of-Service attacks occur when an attacker sends a flood of Internet traffic to an IP address to prevent the server at the IP address from connecting to the Internet.

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called sentry node architecture.